friendbuy/slate/source/includes/_tracking_event.md

 - Page name \(through the track page event\)
 - the name of the widget \(under `widgetDisplayName` when relevant\)
 - the page URL
+- The origin of the track call (the base domain of the url)
+- The pathname of the track call (the path of the url)

 An example of metadata format is to the right: